denzelrenner/LIFE4136-Group1-Rotation2/README.md

 ## Homolog identification

 ### g46214
-Now that we have retrieved the sequences for our proteins, we want to figure out what they might be, and what their closest homologs are in other plant or animal species.
+Now that we have retrieved the sequences for our proteins, we want to figure out what they might be, and one good way to do that is finding their closest homologs in other plant or animal species.
 You should create a fasta file called `g46214_homologs.fasta` to store all homologs.
 Homologous proteins were selected based on having 100% query cover and >60% percentage identity to the reference protein sequence.

 To identify g46214 homologs: